 7. Increased responsibilities impact love

-If you do not want love to reduce after marriage, learn to accept responsibilities.
-Love before marriage too brings its own pressures but in this case, decisions can be unilateral and you do not feel responsible for your partner’s life and plans.
+If you do not want love to reduce after marriage, learn to accept responsibilities that come with it.
+Love before marriage also brings its own pressures, but in this case, decisions can be unilateral and you do not feel responsible for your partner’s life and plans.
+So if you’re thinking about what are the differences in the life of a girl before and after marriage?
+It may be that she has to align all her goals with that of her husband’s.

-After marriage, a lot of plans become common.
+After marriage, a lot of plans become common and need to follow the same trajectory.
 Ambitions and desires need to be aligned as you are sharing a life with someone.
-You may require to be responsible for things you really think of earlier – housework, raising a family, sharing bills and so much more.
+You may be required to be more responsible for things you rarely thought of earlier – housework, raising a family, sharing bills and so much more.
+Whatever you choose to do, you must do it together.
+You can’t simply take up a job 500 miles from home because you want to.
+You need to run it by your partner and arrive at a decision.

-Tip: Do not fight responsibilities.
-Accept that you would need to take some of the burdens and problems of your partner on your shoulder too.
+Tip: Do not fight responsibilities, because that is a part of how love changes after marriage.
+Accept that you would need to take some of the burdens and problems of your partner on your shoulders too.
 True love means sharing responsibilities together.

 8. Change in expectations

-Perhaps the biggest difference in love before marriage and love after marriage lies in managing expectations.
+A relationship before and after marriage undergoes a massive change in expectations.
+Perhaps the biggest difference in love before marriage vs love after marriage lies in managing expectations.
 When you fall in love, the other person becomes the center of your universe.
-You often have more expectations from yourself than your partner resulting in positive feelings all along.
+You often have more expectations from yourself than your partner, resulting in positive feelings all along.

 Once you are married, automatically, the burden of living up to expectations is passed on to your partner.
 You often expect your partner to understand you perfectly and behave accordingly since you believe s/he knew you before the marriage.